scotentSD/fbs/digital-content-best-practice.md

 <span style="font-size: 2em; colour: #dddddd">and this doesn’t have enough contrast </span>

-### Images
+<h3 style="padding-top: 1.5em; font-size: 2.4em;" id="images">Images</h3>

 If you’re using images in your document that contain important meaning, information or text, make sure you add **alt text**.
 This is basically a short description of the image.
 This means users who can’t see the image won’t miss out on important information as their screen readers will read them the alt text.

-You don’t need to add alt text to decorative images, but ideally these should be avoided anyway, as they only distract people from their goal.

 Here is a <a href="https://axesslab.com/alt-texts" target="_blank">good page that explains more about alt text</a> and how to do it well, and also <a href="https://webaim.org/techniques/alttext" target="_blank">more extensive guidance</a>.
 Also see this <a href="https://thoughtbot.com/blog/alt-vs-figcaption" target="_blank">blog post about whether you should use a caption or alt text</a>.

-### Media files
+You don’t need to add alt text to decorative images, but ideally these should be avoided anyway, as they only distract people from their goal and slow down page load times.
+Adding unnecessary images to your site also has an environmental impact.
+Every time a page loads, it emits carbon emissions.
+The more data there is to load, the more emissions will be produced.
+You can <a href="https://design.scotentblog.co.uk/lets-green-the-web/" target="_blank">read more about greening the web</a> in this blog post, or <a href="https://www.websitecarbon.com/" target="_blank">calculate your website’s carbon footprint</a>.

+<h3 style="padding-top: 1.5em; font-size: 2.4em;" id="media-files">Media files</h3>

 When using audio or video files, you need to provide an alternative for people who can’t hear or see.